FreeClimbAPI/C-Sharp-Create-Conference-How-To-Guide/README.md

-# C# - Create Conference Tutorial
+# C# - Create Conference How-To Guide

 This project serves as a guide to help you build an application with FreeClimb.
-View this tutorial on [FreeClimb.com](https://docs.freeclimb.com/docs/create-a-conference-and-add-participants-1#section-c).
+View this how-to guide on [FreeClimb.com](https://docs.freeclimb.com/docs/create-a-conference-and-add-participants-1#section-c).
 Specifically, the project will:

 - Accept incoming calls
 - Receive digits from the caller